jd-neill/LYRA-Docs/Privacy-Transactions-on-Block-Lattice.md

 Please note that (C<sub>0X</sub> + C<sub>0S</sub>) − (C<sub>Y</sub> + C<sub>F</sub> ) = 0,
 and that we have signed the commitment to zero C<sub>0X</sub> − C<sub>X</sub> = zG and C<sub>0S</sub> − C<sub>S</sub> = zG,
 which means the input amount equals the output amount: A<sub>X</sub> + A<sub>S</sub> = A<sub>X</sub> + A<sub>0S</sub> = A<sub>Y</sub> + A<sub>F</sub>.
-Ring signature signes the transaction data, so observers can be sure it hasn’t been tampered with.
+Ring signature signs the transaction data, so observers can be sure it hasn’t been tampered with.

 ## What we achieve with the privacy scheme described above
 As with the original block lattice transaction processing scheme, the funds transfer transaction between two accounts (a sender pays to a recipient)